 Profiling is just one tool, albeit a powerful one (think of it as your new favourite power tool you just added to your toolbox).
-However your shiny new tool should always, always be used along side interviewing, referencing checking, credential checking etc. See our recruitment basics series for more.
+However your shiny new tool should always, always be used alongside interviewing, referencing checking, credential checking etc. See our recruitment basics series for more.

-Is it always appropriate to asses ability?
+Is it always appropriate to assess ability?

 The short answer is: No!

-You do need to consider the relevance of abilities such as numerical, logical and verbal (that are likely included in ability measures) to the role.
+You do need to consider the relevance of abilities such as numerical, logical, and verbal (that are likely included in ability measures) to the role.
 If it is not relevant – don’t use it.
 However if you are hiring the new company accountant you can be pretty confident all these abilities will be key to success in the role.

 I would also like to say – I have seen candidates with high educational qualifications not score well on the ability rankings.
 This can be indicative of many things that may or may not be a problem.
 It may mean they are not as capable of doing the job as their qualifications suggest, or that the qualifications are fudged or simply they do not perform well under that sort of pressure.

-Candidates that score poorly on ability rankings (despite high level qualifications) sometimes give reasons like ‘oh that bit didn’t seem important’.
+Candidates that score poorly on ability rankings (despite high-level qualifications) sometimes give reasons like ‘oh that bit didn’t seem important’.
 I’ve also heard ‘I didn’t bother much with the silly questions I don’t care if George and Sally have four oranges more than John or not.
 I certainly don’t see what it has to do with the job I applied for’.
-The job was a technical, numbers based one.
-This is valuable information for the employer regarding the candidates attitude, priorities etc. Or put another way we helped the client dodge a bullet that day.
+The job was a technical, numbers-based one.
+This is valuable information for the employer regarding the candidate’s attitude, priorities etc. Or put another way we helped the client dodge a bullet that day.
 This type of response is also often in line with the personality part of the report.
-This person was probably very high on need for autonomy and perhaps a little too high (yes that is a thing) on self confidence.
+This person was probably very high on need for autonomy and perhaps a little too high (yes that is a thing) on self-confidence.

-While I am on warning mode – you need to be aware that (if done remotely) a candidate may get their ‘smart’ friend of family member to answer the questions for them.
+While I am on warning mode – you need to be aware that (if done remotely) a candidate may get their ‘smart’ friend or family member to answer the questions for them.
 Clearly you can avoid this by getting them to do the test in your office.
 We have found that simply checking the match between the results and their interview, qualifications, references etc. is usually enough, most people are ‘smart’ enough not to try this.

 What will it cost me?

 It is challenging to find costs online and recruitment companies might package it in with other services.
-Like much in business life you can pay very little or truck loads and there is unlikely a strong linear correlation between cost and effectiveness.
+Like much in business life you can pay very little or truckloads and there is unlikely a strong linear correlation between cost and effectiveness.

 I like to avoid any sales talk in these posts – however the clearest information I have to offer you is our own costs.
 We charge $275 (excluding GST) per profile.
 This includes: administering the profile; the full written report; a 15 minute brief with me on the needs of the role; and a 30 minute debrief on our findings within the profile to the hiring manager.
 By our reckonings, this is very much below market rate – however my passion is SMEs and we can do the process remotely, so keeping costs down is important to us as well as our clients.

 I hope this has helped you.
-I have to stop writing at a point as I realise this could be a four part blog of its own.
-Hence if your questions are not answered, drop a comment below or contact me.
+I have to stop writing at a point as I realise this could be a four-part blog of its own.
+Hence if your questions are not answered, drop a comment below, or contact me.

 Yours as ever,